jkoshy01/Python-Challenge/README.md

 Objective:

-You have just completed the Excel sheet and join the big data leagues.
-As we the start the journey of programming with Python.
-In this homework assignment, we will be using the concepts that you've learned to complete these two Python Challenges , The PyBank and The PyPoll.
+You have just completed the Excel sheet and join the big data leagues, as we the start the journey of programming with Python.
+In this homework assignment, we will be using the skills that you've learned to complete these two Python Challenges , The PyBank and The PyPoll.